marcbentoy/empsim/README.md

 - Theatre - _Actress_

 ### Skill Requirements
-Each sectors need a minimum requirements:
+Each sectors need a minimum requirements to be able to hire a person:

 | Person Property  | Teacher | Police | Actress | Engineer | Nurse |
 | ---------------- | ------- | ------ | ------- | -------- | ----- |